Process improvements for the real world

 But process mining has also historically been limited to visualizing processes from single data sources.
 Or, just getting to the analysis stage can require long, expensive data prep.
 And analysts are often stumped when they find that work travels around the company in a circuitous path generating data from a multitude of sources in a pile that’s large, hard to parse, and never clean.

-While Sonar is only available to customers for now, please feel free to sign up for a demo.
+While Insights is only available to customers for now, please feel free to sign up for a demo.

 Automation Hero is committed to making this technology accessible in the fight against Covid-19 and is offering its platform free of charge to the healthcare community.
 For more information, click here.